Sage-Bionetworks-Workflows/nf-synapse/CONTRIBUTING.md

 ## Update The README

 Before submitting your pull request, update the `README.md` file to include a description of your workflow.
-Follow the example set by the `SYNSTAGE` and `SYNINDEX` sections and include all relavent information.
+Follow the example set by the `SYNSTAGE` and `SYNINDEX` sections and include all relavent information including a mermaid diagram describing the flow of data through the workflow.